jomony/EPItools/README.md

 - segemehl.

 In addition, the script is provided to simulate epigenomic reads and then to use the for running the four mapping tools.
+For the simulation the tool Sherman (https://github.com/FelixKrueger/Sherman) has been used.